-This post was most recently updated on September 21st, 2020.Reading Time: 7 minutes.
+This post was most recently updated on February 16th, 2023.7 min read.

-This article describes another fishy online offering, Spotify Premium Lifetime subscription.
-Long story short, it’s a scam, just not a very heinous one.
+This article describes another fishy online offering I ran into, Spotify Premium Lifetime subscription.
+Long story short, it’s shady, but not necessarily a scam, per se.
+I definitely wouldn’t call it legit either, though.
 Depending on the calibration of your moral compass, it might even be worth it, although definitely not recommended.

-Let’s take a closer look at what’s going on with this criminal affair, then!
+But let’s take a closer look at what’s going on with this one, then!

 A while back, I wrote an article about cybercriminals stealing your money and your data, if you buy an “Office 365 Lifetime subscription”.
 Just for the record: it’s not a thing – it’s a scam.